DavidAJohnston/DecentralizedApplications/README.md

 -----------------

 1. Introduction
-    1. The emergence of DApps
+    1. The emergence of Dapps
-    2. Definition of a DApp
+    2. Definition of a Dapp
-    3. Bitcoin as a DApp
+    3. Bitcoin as a Dapp
     4. Nomenclature and its importance
-    5. Classification of DApps
+    5. Classification of Dapps
-    6. The value of DApps and their tokens
+    6. The value of Dapps and their tokens
-2. The operation of a DApp
+2. The operation of a Dapp
     1. Mechanisms for establishing consensus
     2. Mechanisms for distributing tokens
-    3. Formation and development of a DApp
+    3. Formation and development of a Dapp
-3. Legal model for the operation of DApps
+3. Legal model for the operation of Dapps
     1. Issuance and holding of tokens
     2. Non-profit organization
-4. Best practices for creating a DApp and Frequently Asked Questions
+4. Best practices for creating a Dapp and Frequently Asked Questions
-    1. What qualifies a software application as a DApp?
+    1. What qualifies a software application as a Dapp?
     2. What is a token?
     3. How do tokens get distributed?
-    4. How do I start developing a DApp?
+    4. How do I start developing a Dapp?
     5. Why is a DApp a profitable model for developers, users and contributors?
     6. What is a user-behavior reward?
-5. The current state of type II and III DApps
+5. The current state of type II and III Dapps
 6. Conclusion
 7. Appendix
-    1. Resources for an economic model of DApps
+    1. Resources for an economic model of Dapps
-    2. A proposed metaphor for DApps
+    2. A proposed metaphor for Dapps
     3. Johnston’s Law